TBD54566975/example-pfi-aud-usd-tbdex/README.md

 > 💡 Make sure you have all the [prerequisites](#development-prerequisites)

 1) run `cp .env.example .env`.
 This is where you can set any necessary environment variables. `.env.example` contains all environment variables that you _can_ set.
-2) Go to https://pinpayments.com/ and sign up to an account, then get a test api secret key.
+2) Go to https://pinpayments.com/ and sign up to an account, then get a test api secret key, set it to `SEC_PIN_PAYMENTS_SECRET_KEY` either in .env or your local environment.
 3) Put the secret key in .env

 `npm run server` to check it runs.